Joan Larsen: Federal judicial service

 On May 8, 2017, President Donald Trump nominated Larsen to serve as a United States Circuit Judge of the United States Court of Appeals for the Sixth Circuit, to the seat soon to be vacated by Judge David McKeague.
 Larsen's nomination was held up for months by Michigan's Senators, Debbie Stabenow and Gary Peters.
 The two Democrats initially refused to return their blue slips for Larsen, an informal United States Senate practice that essentially gives Senators veto power over federal judicial nominees from their home state.
 Larsen met separately with Peters and Stabenow on July 26, 2017.
 Stabenow and Peters both returned blue slips in August 2017, allowing Larsen's hearing to move forward.

 A hearing on Larsen's nomination before the Senate Judiciary Committee was held on September 6, 2017.
 On October 5, 2017, the Judiciary Committee reported her nomination out of committee by an 11–9 vote.
-Senate Majority Leader Mitch McConnell filed a cloture motion to limit debate on Larsen's nomination on October 26, 2017, clearing the path for the Senate to vote on Larsen's nomination in the first week of November 2017.
-On October 31, 2017, the Senate invoked cloture on Larsen's nomination by a 60–38 vote, with Stabenow and Peters voted to proceed with her nomination and give Larsen a final up-or-down vote.
+Senate Majority Leader Mitch McConnell filed a cloture motion to limit debate on Larsen's nomination on October 26, 2017, clearing the path for the Senate to vote in the first week of November 2017.
+On October 31, 2017, the Senate invoked cloture on the nomination by a 60–38 vote, with Stabenow and Peters voting to proceed with her nomination and give Larsen a final up-or-down vote.
 On November 1, 2017, Larsen was confirmed by a 60–38 vote.
 Both Stabenow and Peters, along with six other Senate Democrats, joined all 52 Senate Republicans to confirm Larsen.
 She received her commission on November 2, 2017.

 Notable cases as a circuit court judge

 In In re MCP NO. 165, 21 F.4th 357 (6th Cir.
 2021), Larsen dissented from the panel's decision to dissolve a stay that enjoined an OSHA rule requiring certain employers with more than 100 employees to implement a mandatory vaccination policy or otherwise have unvaccinated employees wear masks and undergo weekly COVID-19 testing.
-Judge Larsen's dissent argues that the "Secretary of Labor lacks the authority to issue" the vaccine mandate, and that OSHA's rule would run afoul of the major questions doctrine.
+Judge Larsen's dissent argues that the United States Secretary of Labor "lacks the authority to issue" the vaccine mandate, and that OSHA's rule would run afoul of the major questions doctrine.
 On appeal, the U.S. Supreme Court agreed with Judge Larsen and stayed the OSHA rule.